 But, the difference in our travel writing as opposed to what others may write, is simple, we tell it like it is.
-This life we live is no honeymoon or two week vacation.
-This is our day to day lives and the greatest joy we find is when we’re living it on our terms.
+This life we live is not a honeymoon or a two-week vacation.
+This is our day to day lives and the greatest joy we find is when we’re living on our terms.

 With two cruises and several small group (8 to 10 travelers) tours scheduled, we’ll have many exciting photos to share in the next few weeks on the first cruise, including Normandy, Stonehenge, Cork, Ireland (Blarney Castle), Klaksvik, Faroe Islands, and Reykjavik, Iceland.
 Our readers will be bombarded with photos.
 Sit tight, dear followers.
 More will come.

 |We’d seen a few of these snakes on the road in Africa and one on our veranda in South Africa, the Mozambique Spitting Cobra.|

 As for London, we’re done spending money other than for the three remaining dinners and the long drive to Harwich to the pier.
 The cost of everything is at least 70% more than one would expect to pay.
 With our family coming to Hawaii for Christmas (14 arriving in December), the cost of two houses, airfare, food and incidentals we need to continue to carefully monitor our budget.